xLightsSequencer/xLights/README.txt

 0003  Closed  3.0.4    Vixen VIR files has RED and BLUE swapped 0004  Closed  3.0.5    LCB colors swapped.
 0005  Closed  3.0.7    On effect 1, Palette 3 button is not being picked up.
-0006  Open    3.0.10   If using Effect 1 and you select on Effect 2, it changes Effect 1.
+0006  Closed  3.0.10   If using Effect 1 and you select on Effect 2, it changes Effect 1.